alesanco/gof-design-patterns/Creational/FactoryMethod/README.md

 Use the **Factory Method pattern** when:
 - You want to delegate **object creation** to subclasses.
 - You need to **extend the creation logic** without modifying existing code.
-- A class **doesn’t know what specific subclass it should instantiate**.
+- A class **doesn't know what specific subclass it should instantiate**.

 ## 📌 Example: Product and Creator
 Imagine we are designing a **Product Creation System** where different types of products are created dynamically.
 Instead of instantiating products directly, we use a **Factory Method** to determine which product to create at runtime.